babsonnexus/stream-link-manager-for-channels/README.md

 JustWatch is the provider for all of the information.
 If there are any issues, please let them know by filling out [this form](https://support.justwatch.com/hc/en-us/requests/new) or emailing them at feedback@justwatch.com.
 It is unlikely that they will make an update in a timely manner as they are also dependent upon upstream data, so please take advantage of the manual and override capabilities built into the program, or using mapping if possible.

 ### Why can't I find the Movie or Show I'm searching for?
-<b>Stream Link Manager for Channels</b> is completely dependent upon Movie and Show data from the JustWatch website, which in turn is a consumer of other upstream data.
+SLM is completely dependent upon Movie and Show data from the JustWatch website, which in turn is a consumer of other upstream data.
 There may be a gap in any of those steps along the way, especially for non-domestic content and independent studios.
 Sometimes, though, you may even be able to see the content on JustWatch but are unable to find it in this program.
 There appears to be a small gap of time (usually one or two days) for some content to be completely discoverable by the tools that this program uses.

 ### I'm able to bookmark a Movie or Show and I know it's on a streaming service I've selected, but a Stream Link still won't generate
 Go to the JustWatch website and search for it on there.
 A Movie or Show might be available, but still be missing links to the appropriate streaming service.
-If it is brand new, it might also take a day or two until they update their data, which is what <b>Stream Link Manager for Channels</b> uses.
+If it is brand new, it might also take a day or two until they update their data, which is what SLM uses.
 Should the links be missing on JustWatch, submit a request by filling out [this form](https://support.justwatch.com/hc/en-us/requests/new) or sending an e-mail to feedback@justwatch.com.
 If you can confirm JustWatch has a working link on there and it still won't show up in this program, please submit an issue request with as much detail as possible.
 There may be an edge case for how that particular Movie or Show is stored on JustWatch that this software has not accounted for.

 ### I generated my Stream Links when I bookmarked my Movie/Show, but it didn't show up in Channels
 Generating the Stream Link(s) is not enough; you need to update personal media from within Channels so that it appears inside that interface.
 There are several ways to deal with this.
 First and foremost, within this software, under ```Run Processes```, is a button that will do all the necessary steps: